mozilla-services/heka/docs/source/config/outputs/tcp.rst

     An optional local IP address to use as the source address for outgoing traffic to this destination.
 Cannot currently be combined with TLS connections.

+- encoder (string, optional):
+    Encoder plugin used to format the output.
+Defaults to "ProtobufEncoder".

 Example:

 .. code-block:: ini